jmorenoflores/jmorenoflores/README.md

-## HI there, I'm Javier and Welcome to my profile!
+## Hi there, I'm Javier and Welcome to my profile!

 ## Intro